-Press the chicken breast into the seasoned flour, evenly coat and shake off excess.
-Then submerge chicken breast into the egg wash and then into the seasoned breadcrumbs.
+Press the chicken breast into the dry breading mixture, evenly coat and shake off excess.
+Then submerge chicken breast into the egg wash and then back into dry breading.
 Firmly press the chicken breast into the breading on both sides to get as much breading adhesion as possible.
-Place onto a sheet tray that is dusted with seasoned flour, and place into the refrigerator for at least 15 minutes.
+Place onto a sheet tray that is dusted with dry breading mixture, and place into the refrigerator for at least 15 minutes.

 Preheat the air fryer to 360°F. Brush the breaded chicken lightly with 2 tbsp. of vegetable oil or use a vegetable oil pan spray for a couple spritzes.
 Place in single layer in preheated air fryer, if there’s not enough room, cook in batches.
 Chicken is done when meat thermometer inserted in center reaches 170°F. Drain on wire rack to keep chicken crispy.

 Mix together mayonnaise and honey to create honey-mayo.
 Place two pickle slices on each toasted bun, followed by the crispy chicken breasts and drizzle with honey-mayo.